grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 # Ride share tutorial with Pyroscope

 This tutorial demonstrates a basic use case of Pyroscope by profiling a "Ride Share" application.
-In this example, you will learn:
+In this example, you learn:

-- How a application is instrumented with Pyroscope.
-Including techniques for dynamically tagging functions.
+- How an application is instrumented with Pyroscope, including techniques for dynamically tagging functions.
-- View the resulting profile data in the Pyroscope UI.
+- How to view the resulting profile data in the Pyroscope UI.
-- Integrating Pyroscope with Grafana to visualize the profile data.
+- How to integrate Pyroscope with Grafana to visualize the profile data.

 <!-- INTERACTIVE ignore START -->